-If we now include collisions of the particles among each other, then the number of particles is not conserved anymore.
-A particle in the small volume $d^3r d^3p$ scattering with any other particle during the time step δt will be removed from this volume.
-On the other hand, other particles may be placed into this volume through scattering processes.
+If we include collisions among the particles, then the number of particles in a given phase space volume is bound to change.
+Obviously, a particle in the small volume $d^3r d^3p$ scattering with any other particle during the time step δt will be removed from this phase space volume.
+On the other hand, another particle may be placed into this volume through a scattering process.
 Thus, the more general equation is given by which can be expanded leading to